JenilJuin7/Selenium-Projects/README.md

 # Selenium-Projects
-Hi Everyone this are my Selenium Java Projects based on QEA
+Hi Everyone these are my Selenium Java Projects based on QEA